 During the period under review, it was noted that some technical meetings organized by the EAC are frequently attended by delegates whose positions and job descriptions are not suitable such meetings as they would not make meaningful contributions.
-It was further noted that the meetings are attended by officers from country Ministries responsible for East African Affairs other than technical experts from the countries in question.
-Besides, invitation letters to the respective Permanent Secretaries did not detail the purpose as well as the caliber of delegates expected.
+It was further noted that officers attend the meetings from country Ministries responsible for East African Affairs other than technical experts from the countries in question.
+Besides, invitation letters to the respective Permanent Secretaries did not detail the purpose as well as the calibre of delegates expected.
 Also missing were nomination letters, meeting agenda or even reports of proceedings.
 For example, there are several meetings where secretaries were nominated to attend as technical experts.